daithinh/weather-forecast/README.md

 ## Todo

 - Fix minor conditional rendering bug
-- Refactor the code
+- Refactor the code / in progress
-- Reorganize folder structure
+- Reorganize folder structure / in progress
 - Add "loading" component / check
 - Styling update ? / in progress
 - More info on weekly forecast ?